miklotovx/UMLOOModeler/README.md

 ## About UMLOOModeler

-UMLOOModeler tool is available at: https://umloomodeler.streamlit.app/
+UMLOOModeler Web tool is available <a href="https://umloomodeler.streamlit.app/ target="_blank" rel="noopener noreferrer"> here. </a>

+A standalone Windows version is available in the <a href="https://github.com/miklotovx/UMLOOModeler/releases" target="_blank" rel="noopener noreferrer">GitHub releases</a> page.
+A Linux version is also planned.
+The offline version is recommended for sensitive codes.

 Other details about it (design goals, usage, and roadmap) are available at:
 https://github.com/miklotovx/UMLOOModeler/discussions/1